-But how do you make a balance transfer with Discover?
+So how do you make a balance transfer with a Discover credit card?
 Balance transfers take just a few quick steps to complete, whether you prefer to handle the process online or over the phone.
-Here’s what you need to know about balance transfers.
+Here’s what you need to know.

 Which Discover cards are best for balance transfers?

 The popular Discover it® Cash Back card offers 14 months of 0 percent interest on balance transfers and new purchases.
 Discover is also offering a lower 3 percent fee on your balance transfer until Nov.
 10, 2021.
 After that, the balance transfer fee will return to 5 percent on the amount you transfer.
 After the intro period ends, the standard APR shifts to a variable 11.99 percent to 22.99 percent (depending on your credit).
 This card also comes with a generous cash back program: You’ll earn 5 percent cash back when you spend in Discover’s rotating categories each quarter (up to $1,500 in purchases, then 1 percent; activation required).
 The card also offers 1 percent cash back on all other purchases.

 The Discover it® chrome card offers 0 percent interest on balance transfers and new purchases for 14 months.
 It, too, offers a balance transfer fee of just 3 percent until Nov.
 10, 2021, after which this fee will return to its standard 5 percent of the amount transferred.
 Once the intro period ends, the card will revert to its variable APR of 11.99 percent to 22.99 percent.
 This card provides 2 percent cash back on purchases you make at gas stations and restaurants on up to $1,000 in combined purchases each quarter, then 1 percent.
 It also earns 1 percent cash back on all other purchases, plus all cash back earned within the first 12 months will be matched.